Menot123/all_projects_intern_np/readme.txt

-This is the main branch to save all project branch
+This is the main branch to save all project branch:
+- main: main branch with readme.
+- reactjs: ReactJS Fundamentals (week 5)